-Description: The EN1^XQH API displays a help frame as ACTION^XQH4(): Print Help frame is not displayed.
-If they press <Enter>, the help frame is displayed.
+Description: The EN1^XQH API displays a help frame as ACTION^XQH4(): Print

-Frame Tree does, except that it does not clear the screen beforehand, and prior to loading the help frame, EN1^XQH invokes end of page handling (i.e., prompting the user "Enter return to continue or '^' to quit").
-If the user enters an ^, the help
+Help Frame Tree does, except that it does not clear the screen beforehand, and prior to loading the help frame, EN1XQH invokes end of page handling (i.e., prompting the user "Enter return to continue or '^' to quit").
+If the user enters an ^, the help frame is not displayed.
+If they press